hamidgholami/accp-cheatsheet/README.md

 - It lets **connected devices** *easily* and *securely* interact with cloud applications and other devices.

 ### AWS Fargate
+- Fargate removes the need to provision and manage servers.
+- Amazon ECS is a container orchestration service used to provision and manage container clusters.

+### Amazon Detective
+- It uses machine learning and graph theory capability collected log data to help you conduct faster and efficient security invedtigations.

+### Amazon Global Accelerator
+- You are asked to improve the performance of the application for local and global users.
+As part of this initiative, you must monitor the application endpoint health and route traffic to the most appropriate endpoint.
+For aiming this we should use amazon global accelerator.

+### AWS Data Sync
+- It is a simple and fast way to move huge amounts of data (hundreds of terabytes) between on-premise storage to S3, EFS, FSx.

+### AWS CodePipeline
+- AWS CodePipeline is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software.
+You can quickly model and configure the different stages of a software release process.
+CodePipeline automates the steps required to release your software changes continuously.
+- To orchestrate and automate the various phases involved in the release of application updates in-line with a predefined release model.

+### Amazon GuardDuty
+- Amazon GuardDuty is a threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and delivers detailed security findings for visibility and remediation.
+- For implementing a threat detection service that continuously monitors malicious activities and unauthorized behaviors protect aws account, workloads and data stored in Amazon S3 we use this service.

+### Amazon Macie
+- It can be used to detect users' personal credit card numbers from data stored in Amazon S3.

+### AWS X-Ray
+- It is a service that helps developers analyze and debug distributed applications.

 ***
 ### Note